Turning Ideas into Education

 Q. But what if I want to propose a completely different program—one that isn’t on the list of must-haves?

 A. Go for it!
-In addition to the must-have program topics on the list, and there will be room for many more in Baltimore.
-Talk to members, survey your SIS and work with other AALL entities to stay on the right track.
-Keep in mind that members want substantive, well developed programs that help them do their jobs better.
-The process and criteria for proposing programs is basically the same as in recent years.
+In addition to the must-have program topics on the list, and there will be room for many more.
+Explore AALL’s Body of Knowledge (BoK) for ideas.
+Talk to members, survey your SIS, and work with other AALL entities to stay on the right track.
+Keep in mind that members want substantive, well-developed programs that help them do their jobs better.

-Q. What role do SISs have in this process?
+Q. What role does an SIS have in this process?

 A. That’s right.
-Long before the full (final) slate of programs is announced, you’ll already know of roughly 30 programs in the works, all based on AALL member input.
+Long before the full (final) slate of programs is announced, you’ll already know of roughly 30 program topics that will be covered, all based on AALL member input.
 This could be of particular value to members who need to get the ball rolling months in advance in order to secure authorization to attend the conference.
-We want to see everybody in Baltimore!
+We want to see everybody at the Annual Meeting & Conference!

-Q. How do I find information about how to develop and where to submit a program proposal?
+Q. Where do I find information about how to develop and submit a program proposal?